ibm-maximo-dev/maximodev-cli/README.md

 The vision for `maximo-cli` is provide a set of lifecycle tools to the developer, allowing them to create, build, test, deploy, and package an add-on, while offering other additional tools are useful in the development lifecycle of Maximo.

 `maximo-cli` will require direct access to your development Maximo instance's home directory.
-If you are using Java support, or if you calling some commands, like `presentation-diff`, then direct access is required, or this features will not work correctly.
-You can use many features of `maximo-cli` without a local Maximo instance, but, be warned, some things will fail (especially Java compiling) without local filesytem access to a Maximo instance.
+If you are using Java support, or if you calling some commands, like `presentation-diff`, then direct access is required, or these features will not work correctly.
+You can use many features of `maximo-cli` without a local Maximo instance, but, be warned, some things will fail (especially Java compiling) without local filesystem access to a Maximo instance.

 ## Installation